 In an effort to put more food on his plate, Sean naively relocated to the Big Apple.
 He landed in an East Village apartment-share, conveniently located next to housing for the deaf, which meant his newly formed band PEG could economize by rehearsing in the living room!
 Together, they recorded and released a self-titled independent CD long before it was trendy to do so.
 Finally, Sean decided to do something practical and return to college to earn a Bachelor's degree in Jazz Drumming from City College (CCNY).
 On campus, he had the pleasure of performing for Ron Carter and John Patitucci.
 This eventually led to sharing the stage with performers such as Tony Award winner Bill Irwin and Richard Lloyd of Television, who also went on to produce The Blondes, Inc.’s eponymous album.

 Today, Sean Lives in Los Angeles writing music for TV Libraries.
 His debut album Lo & Behold came out in 2013, fulfilling his lifelong ambition of joining the legion of successful left-handed drummers, Phil Collins and Don Henley.
 Elevated Man, his latest release, took flight on October 23, 2015.
-He is currently hard at work, recording an LP titled C'est La Vie due out in 2018.
+He is currently hard at work, recording an LP titled C'est La Vie due out in Spring 2019.
 Stay tuned.